dfo-gulf-science/crawler/README.md

-# Crawler
+# Tiff Crawler

-- This is a python script used to crawl through a target directory, find all TIFF files, convert them to JPEG and copy them to a new target directory.
+This is a python script used to crawl through a source directory, find all TIF files, convert them to JPEG and copy them to some target directory.

 ### Getting started